-Cuyamaca College annually sponsors Study Abroad Programs which enable students to immerse themselves in a foreign language environment.
-During these programs students are housed with host families, which not only allows the students to became more proficient in a foreign language, but also gives them the opportunity to experience firsthand a foreign culture.
-Countries which are usually visited include Mexico, Costa Rica, Guatemala, Peru, Spain, and other parts of Europe.
+Study Abroad programs enable students to immerse themselves in a foreign language environment.
+During these programs, students are housed in apartments or with host families, which not only allows the students to became more proficient in a foreign language, but also gives them the opportunity to experience a different culture.